standardsemiconductor/VELDT-getting-started/README.md

   , _timer    = C.mkCounter 0
   }
 ```
 The blinker needs a color counter, three PWMs (one to drive each RGB signal), and a timer which will indicate when the color should change.
-We also create the `mkBlinker` smart constructor which initializes the color to `Off` and sets each PWM duty cycle to `0` and the timer to `0`.
+We also create the `mkBlinker` smart constructor which initializes the color to `Red` and sets the red PWM duty cycle to `0xFF` with the other PWM duty cycles to `0` and the timer to `0`.
 We derive `Eq`, `Bounded` and `Enum` (along with the usual `NFDataX` and `Generic`) for `Color` so we can make it into a counter.
 For example, if we want to change the color from Red to Green, we can use `increment`.
-Remember `increment` also respects bounds, so incrementing the color `White` just wraps back around to `Off`.
+Remember `increment` also respects bounds, so incrementing the color `Blue` just wraps back around to `Red`.

 Next, we create a `toPWM` function to convert a `Color` into its RGB triple which we use to set the PWM duty cycles.
 ```haskell